This consultation is now closed

 The council wishes to get feedback from both residents and businesses to make sure their views and opinions are fully considered, prior to any future changes.

-To request a postal survey or to take part in a survey over the phone please email firstname.lastname@example.org or call the FREEPHONE number 0800 0730 348 (Mon-Fri 9am-5pm).
+To take part in a survey over the phone please email firstname.lastname@example.org or call the FREEPHONE number 0800 0730 348 (Mon-Fri 9am-5pm).

 Who can take part in the consultation?